 – Mario Livio, The Golden Ratio

 I have a theorem named after me.
 I did not name it, but I did prove it – well more like I tripped over it.
 It is a calculus related idea.
 Here is how it came about.
-I say came about because as you will see I did not set out to prove this it.
+I say “came about” because as you will see I did not set out to prove it.
 I just sort of fell in my lap as I was working on something else.

 The straightforward way to proceed would be to write a general fourth degree polynomial,